angulardart/site-angulardart/src/_tutorials/low-level-html/connect-dart-html.md

 <img class="scale-img-max" src="../images/dart-html-connect.png"
      alt="The RipVanWinkle ID is used by both Dart and HTML">

-To run your app outside of DartPad, you need to make another connection between the HTML and Dart code: you must add \<script> tags to the HTML to tell the browser where to find the Dart code.
+To run your app outside of DartPad, you need to compile your Dart code to JavaScript.
+[Use the **build_runner build** command][build] to compile your app to deployable JavaScript.
-You must also add other HTML markup to provide additional page information and structure that the browser requires.
+Then you need to make another connection between the HTML and generated JavaScript: you must add a \<script> tag to the HTML to tell the browser where to find the compiled Dart code.

 {% comment %}
 PENDING: We should include or link to instructions